-Draw air through the Buchner funnel until liquid evaporates.
-Air dry overnight or dry in oven at 80 0C.
-(In oven drying phosgene is liberated and adequate ventilation must be provided).
-Transfer residue to 1 litre Wildman trap consisting of 1 or 2 litre Erlenmeyer flask into which is inserted close fitting rubber stopper supported on stiff metal rod 5 mm in diameter and about 10 cm longer than the height of the flask.
-The rod is threaded at the lower end and furnished with nuts and washers to hold it in place on stopper .the lower nut and washer is sunk in rubber to prevent striking flask.
+Draw air through the Buchner funnel until solvent evaporates.
+Air dry overnight or dry in oven at 80°C. (In oven drying phosgene is liberated and adequate ventilation must be provided).
+Transfer residue to 1 L Wildman trap consisting of 1 or 2 L Erlenmeyer flask into which is inserted close fitting rubber stopper supported on a stiff metal rod 5 mm in diameter and about 10 cm longer than the height of the flask.
+The rod is threaded at the lower end and furnished with nuts and washers to hold it in place on stopper.
+The lower nut and washer is sunk in the rubber to prevent striking flask.

-Add 100 ml 60 % Isopropanol saturated with Heptane (To 600 ml isopropanol add 45 ml heptane and 430 ml water, mix and let stand overnight.
+Add 100 mL 60% Isopropanol saturated with Heptane (To 600 mL isopropanol add 45 mL heptane and 430 mL water, mix and let stand overnight.
 Siphon from below surface) and mix thoroughly.
-Wash down sides of the flask with iso propanol - heptane solution until about 400 ml is added and soak 30 minutes.
-Trap off twice with 20- 30 ml of heptane for each trapping and 60 % isopropanol saturated with heptane as the liquid extraction medium.
+Wash down sides of the flask with isopropanol-heptane solution until about 400 mL is added and soak for 30 minutes.
+Trap off twice with 20-30 mL of heptane for each trapping and 60% isopropanol saturated with heptane as the liquid extraction medium.
 Filter and examine each trapping microscopically

-(Ref: - A.O.A.C 17th edn, 2000, Official method 941.16 Filth in grain products and brewers grits)
+(Ref: - AOAC 17th edn, 2000, Official method 941.16 Filth in grain products and brewers grits)

-1.3 Light filth in Whole Wheat Flour
+1.6.1 Light Filth in Whole Wheat Flour